 Eligible homes will be those that are currently owner-occupied or have been vacant for three months prior to the acceptance of a contract to purchase.
 A unit is ineligible if its purchase would result in the displacement of a tenant.
+However, the Sponsor will allow tenant occupied properties to be purchased through its First-Time Homebuyer Program only if the current tenant occupying the property has applied and qualifies to buy the home under the Sponsor's First-Time Homebuyer Program.
 It is not anticipated that the implementation of the Program will result in the displacement of any persons, households, or families.
 However, if tenant-occupied homes are included in the Program and relocation becomes necessary, the activity will be carried out in compliance with Sponsor's relocation plan, which describes how those permanently displaced will be relocated and paid benefits in accordance with the following Federal laws.